Cold Weather Tips - Protect Your Plants from a Cold Snap

 Which Plants Need Protection?

 Tender plants, immature plants, new growth and blooms need the most protection.
-Here's a list of some that you should plant to protect from frost:
+Here's a list of some plants you should protect from frost in late February/early March:

-- Most annuals (some like pansies & violas tolerate cold and freeze easily)
+- - Some annuals, like pansies & violas, will tolerate cold and freeze easily

 Which Plants Tolerate Our Climate?